You can add custom fields for tickets, users, and organizations.

 |Date||Custom date fields allow your users to select a date from a date picker.
 Users can choose the current date or any date in the past or future.

 Community tip!
-Colin shows how to use custom date fields to set reminders for on-hold tickets.
+Colin shows how to use custom date fields to set reminders for tickets.
 Check it out in our community forums.